openstad/openstad-docs/technical/deploying/kubernetes.md

 We deploy our servers with Kubernetes.
 Kubernetes is a cluster manager for docker, first developed by Google, which allows for advanced server management.

-We run our 5 node servers as seperate docker images, plus seperate images for mongodb, mysql and cert manager.
-For convenience we also package adminer to easiliy debug database
+We run our 5 node servers as separate docker images, plus separate images for mongodb, mysql and cert manager.
+For convenience we also package adminer to debug mysql.

 We provide helm and Kubernetes config for easy deployments, they are found here: https://github.com/Amsterdam/openstad-kubernetes